 The added focus on the heroes also seems to have compromised the development of the regular troops as they’ve inexplicably lost the ability to upgrade into more powerful forms and now come in 4 ascending tiers of strength as opposed to the 7 seen in previous installments.

 It’s also annoying how building a certain type of unit restricts you from building another.
 Adding a labyrinth to your city allows you to recruit minotaurs for example, but then this prevents you from then producing medusas; a puzzling dampener on the gameplay that only seeks to limit your strategic options and force you into developing only the most powerful units wherever possible.

-I also think that introducing heroes as a unique battlefield unit was a bad idea.
-Not only is it hugely unthematic – I mean, how does one soldier, no matter how heroic, take on a unit stack representing 15 sea monsters!? – but it also makes for some rather annoying defeats as losing your main hero almost always means losing the scenario and thus forcing you to reload or otherwise restart the battle.
+I also think that introducing heroes as a unique battlefield unit was a bad idea, which whilst thematically suspect, results in some annoying defeats, as losing your main hero almost always means losing the scenario and thus forcing you to reload or otherwise restart the battle.

 The later stages of the game get seriously imbalanced too as the heroes constantly sling hugely powerful spells that can sometimes downplay the importance of positioning and battlefield tactics.
 Whilst the game’s AI is reasonably adept during combat, it seriously struggles to manage its affairs on the adventure map; frequently blundering the concept of multiple hero stacks and often letting them wander the map underfunded and vulnerable.

 If there is one thing that even the detractors of this game can agree on though; it’s the music.
 This is because Heroes of Might and Magic IV comes with a superb original soundtrack full of fantastical tunes that punctuate your journey with both a hint of wonder and elegance.